-- 4.263 The Housing Background Paper Table 6 provides a count of rolling 10 year average completion rates.
-The number of times the 90 or above per annum completion figure was achieved over a 10 year period was 4 times out of the 13 times the figure was calculated, 80 or above completions happened 8 times (60% of the time), 70 or above was 9 times (70% of the time) and 60 or above 12 times (90% of the time). - 4.264 The overall likely future pattern of development based on past experience shows that there are some locations where the pick of sites for development could influence future completion rates more positively than the 60 per annum figure used for comparison in Table 3 above.
+- 4.252 The Housing Background Paper, Table 6 provides a count of rolling 10 year average completion rates.
+The number of times the 90 or above per annum completion figure was achieved over a 10 year period was 4 times out of the 13 times the figure was calculated, 80 or above completions happened 8 times (60% of the time), 70 or above was 9 times (70% of the time) and 60 or above 12 times (90% of the time). - 4.253 The overall likely future pattern of development based on past experience shows that there are some locations where the pick of sites for development could influence future completion rates more positively than the 60 per annum figure used for comparison in Table 8 above.
 However, in other locations there are difficulties in finding deliverable sites which will have a negative influence on the overall figure.

-151 Housing Background Paper Table 6
+&lt;sup>134 Housing Background Paper Table 6

-- 4.265 Below is a more detailed description of the issues by each tier in the spatial hierarchy. - 4.266 Tenby (Tier 2): 1): Historically Tenby's completion figures have benefitted from opportunities to convert and redevelop existing sites and buildings within the town itself.
+- 4.254 Below is a more detailed description of the issues by each tier in the spatial hierarchy. - 4.255 Tenby (Tier 1): Historically Tenby's completion figures have benefitted from opportunities to convert and redevelop existing sites and buildings within the town itself.
 The majority of sites that have been allocated in previous development plans in Tenby have however not progressed (see Joint Housing Land Availability Report 2016).
 They were potentially substantial contributors to the land supply.
-Although it would be preferable to make most provision in this Town, given its level of affordable housing need and the ability of the market to support affordable housing development, it is now constrained by lack of developable land, sea to the south, a tight National Park boundary and landscape setting 152.
+Although it would be preferable to make most provision in this Town, given its level of affordable housing need and the ability of the market to support affordable housing development, it is now constrained by lack of developable land, sea to the south, a tight National Park boundary and landscape setting.
 The candidate site process did not identify any new sites.
-The provision is predominantly based on two sites that ◀ will remain as allocations in Local Development Plan 1 until replaced by Local Development Plan 2.
+The provision is predominantly based on two sites which will remain as allocations in Local Development Plan 1 until replaced by Local Development Plan 2.
 The assumption is that such an action will provide the impetus to bring these sites forward.
-The owners have advised of their intention to bring the sites forward. - 4.267 St Davids (Tier 3): 2): The rate of development in the City has been constrained in recent times due to difficulties in bringing forward the Gastrin Glasfryn Lane allocation in Local Development Plan 1, a substantial allocation in size.
-It is anticipated that this site will come forward during the Plan period. - 4.268 Newport (Tier 3): 2): Historically Newport has also been constrained with few sites remaining when development plans are finally adopted.
-The future looks more positive with the anticipated progression of the FeiyrFeidr Eglwys site from Local Development Plan 1 and the identification of suitable sites by the Authority for allocation. - 4.269 Saundersfoot (Tier 3) 2) Allocations for the Plan are unlikely to return Saundersfoot to more historic rates of completion (19 per annum late 1980s to mid 1990s).
-Large new sites are likely to need a lead in time before development commences. ▶ and are likely to be developed out beyond the Local Development Plan 2 period. ◀ - 4.270 Rural Centres and Countryside (Tier 3 & 4 & 5):): Annual completion rates between Rural Centres and the Countryside between 2005 and 2015 were almost evenly split.
-Looking at allocation sites opportunities in the Rural Centres the split should be more predominantly in favour of Rural Centres in the future.
-Overall historically a completion rate of 27 per annum is recorded between 2005 and 2015.
+The owners have advised of their intention to bring the sites forward. - 4.256 St Davids (Tier 2): The rate of development in the City has been constrained in recent times due to difficulties in bringing forward the Glasfryn Lane allocation in Local Development Plan 1, a substantial allocation in size.
+It is anticipated that this site will come forward during the Plan period. - 4.257 Newport (Tier 2): Historically Newport has also been constrained with few sites remaining when development plans are finally adopted.
+The future looks more positive with the anticipated progression of the Feidr Eglwys site from Local Development Plan 1 and the identification of suitable sites by the Authority for allocation.

-$^{^{152}\,}$ Local Housing Market Assessment 2014 and the Affordable Housing Study May 2017
+&lt;sup>135 Local Housing Market Assessment 2014 and the Affordable Housing Study May 2017